AD-Archer/llm-vision/README.md

 # LLM Visualization Dashboard

-This project is a lightweight dashboard that talks to an n8n RAG workflow via webhook, receives a JSON payload with insight data, and renders the best-fit visualization using [Recharts](https://recharts.org).
+This project is a lightweight dashboard that talks to an n8n RAG workflow via webhook or can call a configured AI provider directly, receives a JSON payload with insight data, and renders the best-fit visualization using [Recharts](https://recharts.org).
 You can let the AI decide which chart to use or override the visualization type manually.

 ## Prerequisites